 Used Car valuation process

 The used car valuation process is not a challenging task if you know how to do it.
 You need to consider some factors while doing valuation and you are good to go.
 It is important to note that the brand and model of the car may differ, but the valuation process for every car is nearly the same.
-So, if you want to sell your old car or you are thinking of buying it, you can always keep in mind the below-given factors to ascertain the accurate value of the used car to get the fair price.
+So, if you want to sell your old car or you are thinking of buying it, you can always keep in mind the below-given factors to ascertain the accurate value of the used car to get a fair price.
 Read this handy guide to understand how these factors affect the resale value of the used car.

 - Condition of the Vehicle: One of the most important factors which affect the car’s valuation is the condition of the vehicle.
 It includes how much wear and tear the car has undergone with its age.
 Your car's value largely depends on the extent of the damage it has.
 You can expect a good value if the car is visually appealing and has lesser damages.
-On the other hand, no one will be willing to quote the higher price for your car if it is not in good condition.
+On the other hand, no one will be willing to quote a higher price for your car if it is not in good condition.

 - Number of Kilometers: Odometer reading is also one of the most crucial factors in valuing your car.
 The higher the number of kilometers in your car’s odometer, the lower will be its valuation.
 It is because the car has been used enough that has caused higher wear and tear in the vehicle.
 On the other hand, a lower reading on the odometer will always command a higher price.

 - Year of Purchase: In addition to the number of kilometers driven, the year of purchase is also considered during the car valuation process.
 If your car is older than 10 years, it will significantly impact the price of the car.
 In certain cases, a particular vehicle model may be discontinued by the manufacturer.
-In such cases, it might be difficult for you to find the spare parts for those vehicles.
+In such cases, it might be difficult for you to find spare parts for those vehicles.
 The valuation of these vehicles might be lower than the valuation of the vehicles that are still in production.

 - Service History: A car’s service history can provide a lot of information about the current quality of your car.
 If you have a full-service history, it will help you in getting a better price for your car because it will assure potential buyers that you have looked after the vehicle and had it regularly checked by professionals at frequent intervals.